Clematis cirrhosa, or Evergreen Traveller’s Joy, is an exquisite clematis vine that blooms in winter.

 - Proper flower plant soil mix is required.

 - The pot must have a drainage hole at the bottom and must be wide enough.

 - Repotting every 2 or 3 years will be a necessity for your potted clematis to keep growing and blooming.

 Caring for Clematis cirrhosa

-However, you may wish to reduce the size of the branches or balance out thr growth of your Evergreen Traveller’s joy at the beginning of spring or in fall after the blooming.
+However, at some point in time, you might wish to reduce the size of the branches or balance out the growth of your Evergreen Traveller’s joy.
+Best do this at the beginning of spring or in fall after the blooming.

 - Shorten older stems without pruning young new ones.

 - Cut to the shortest stems that have died off and weak stems.

 Watering Christmas clematis